TomPlanche/leetcode/leetcode_cli/README.md

 new_leetcode 1

 # Create a project with full metadata
-new_leetcode 1 --difficulty Easy --tags "array hash-table" --title "Two Sum"
+new_leetcode 1 --difficulty Easy --tags "array, hash-table, string manipulation" --title "Two Sum"

 # Create a project with verbose output
 new_leetcode 1 -v